Self-monitoring: Low vs high self monitors

-A low score on the self-monitoring scale can range anywhere from 0-8 and a high score ranges from 15 to 22.
+Someone who is high in self-monitoring is more likely to align their thoughts, feelings, and behaviors to that of their partners.
+In comparison to low self-monitors, high self monitors participate in more expressive control and have a concern for situational appropriateness.
+High self-monitors can act like "social chameleons": they change the way they present themselves depending upon who they are with.

 Some traits of high self-monitors include readily and easily modifying their behavior in response to the demands of the situation, whereas low self-monitors care little about modifying their behavior in response to the situation and tend to maintain the same opinions and attitudes regardless of the situation.
 High self-monitors find it much easier to modify their behavior based on the situation than low self-monitors do.
 High self-monitors would be more likely to change their beliefs and opinions depending on who they are talking to, while low self-monitors would tend to be consistent throughout all situations.
 This has been studied mainly in correspondence with relationships.
 Compared to low self-monitors, high self-monitors will have more dating and sexual partners, are more interested in having sex with people they are not in love with, and are more likely to have had sex with someone only once, as well as be more likely to deceive potential romantic partners.
 High self-monitors are more likely to choose a romantic partner who is attractive but unsociable, while low self-monitors are more likely to choose a partner who is unattractive but sociable.
 High self-monitors are also more likely to take on leadership positions than low self-monitors.